Nayo Carter-Gray | Published Nov 12, 2025 7 Min

 - And more

-The W8-BEN is to be completed by a nonresident alien who has received income that would normally be subject to United States tax withholdings.
-In simple terms: it’s completed by the foreign worker, not by the American business or employer.
+The W-8BEN is to be completed by a nonresident alien who has received income that would normally be subject to U.S. tax withholdings.
+In simple terms, it’s completed by the foreign worker, not by the American business or employer.
 Foreign entities or those acting as an intermediary should not complete this form.

 Generally, Form W-8BEN only gets filled out if requested by the payer (that’s you, the American employer), withholding agent, or foreign financial institution.
-Once complete, it is effective starting on the date signed and it expires on the last day of the third following calendar year.
-However, if there are any changes in circumstances which makes the information on the form incorrect, a new form is required within 30 days.
-A change in circumstance includes a move to the U.S. or to another foreign country.
+Once completed, it is effective starting on the date signed and expires on the last day of the third following calendar year.
+However, if there are any changes in circumstances that make the information on the form incorrect, a new form is required within 30 days.
+A change in circumstances includes a move to the U.S. or to another foreign country.

 If the form is not completed correctly, the foreign person could be subject to 30 percent federal tax withholding.